The Pennsylvania Collaborative Law Act is Signed

 Liberty J. Weyandt, who is Chair of Family Law at The Lynch Law Group and Co-Chair of the Allegheny County Bar Association Collaborative Law Committee, as well as a founding member of the Collaborative Law Association of Southwest Pennsylvania has been practicing Collaborative Law for more than 11 years.
 Ms. Weyandt recently spoke with Tim Grant of the Pittsburgh Post Gazette about the PA Collaborative Law Act process.
 Read Grant’s article, No judge needed: Pa. law gets behind collaborative divorces.

-Liberty J. Weyandt, Esquire leads the Family Law Practice at The Lynch Law Group.
-She is dedicated to assisting clients who are seeking solutions to complex family law matters.
+Liberty J. Weyandt, Esquire is Chair of the Family Law Practice at The Lynch Law Group.
+Her practice is dedicated to assisting clients who are seeking solutions to complex family matters.
 Please contact Liberty at (724) 776-8000 or firstname.lastname@example.org for more information about Collaborative Law or for information about other family law matters.

 You can also learn more about Collaborative Law through the International Academy of Collaborative Professionals (IACP) at www.collaborativepractice.com and The Collaborative Law Association of Southwestern Pennsylvania at www.clasplaw.org.